-At present, environmental issues are not preventing our UK and US businesses from utilising any material operating assets in the course
+At present, environmental issues are not preventing our UK and US businesses from utilising any material operating assets in the course of their operations.

-- Access to electricity and gas transmission assets on property owned by others is controlled through various agreements. - 2.
+- 1. Access to electricity and gas transmission assets on property owned by others is controlled through various agreements. - 2.
 The Warwick (Telent) building lease was terminated on a break clause and was vacated on 24 December 2019.